 Many of the insights that mabl provides are based on learned models of your application.
 The quality of the models improve automatically as mabl executes more tests. mabl also asks for your feedback in the user interface for each insight type and uses that feedback to improve its model for your particular environment.

-mabl is a multi-tenant SaaS solution.
+Mabl is a multi-tenant SaaS solution.
 It cannot be deployed on-premise or in a single-tenant environment today.
 However, you can use mabl Link to test on-premise environments.

 See the "Restricting the crawler to a specific application" document for step-by-step information.